uff20xd/THe-Chaos-within/True Chaos/Abilities and Characters/Humans (Order Sets)/T0/Malcom Ventractor Zweistein.md

 # Active Abilities
 ## Singularity Realisation
 ___
-Create a dense point of chaos which is then pulled into reality and used as a catalyst for a concept based on a function
+Create a dense point of chaos which is then pulled into reality and used as a catalyst for different concepts.
 ___
 ### 1st Form: Blue (Base)
 ___